lit-lang/lit/docs/setup.md

 ---
-description: How to get LIT up and running!
+description: How to get Lit up and running!
 ---

 # Setup